openAGI/tefla/README.md

 ## Contributions

-Welcome to the fourth release of Tefla, if you find any bug, please report it in the GitHub issues section.

-Improvements and requests for new features are more than welcome!
+Welcome to the fourth release of Tefla, if you find any bug, please report the issue on GitHub.
+Improvements and requests for new features are more than welcome.
 Do not hesitate to twist and tweak Tefla, and send pull-requests.

 ## License